a-sh-dev/nodejs_restful_apis_express_mongodb/README.md

 - Create and configure user creation password and user login with protection layer for sensitive data (password is hashed and is not visible on the database)
 - Configure middlewares to authenticate login, update and delete requests
-- Experimenting with `pnpm`
+- Experimenting with `pnpm`.

---

-## Instructions

 I used `pnpm` for this project.
 I highly encourage using it as a more performant `npm` or alternative to `yarn`.

+## Instructions

 Clone this repo then after installing `pnpm`, install the dependencies and run: